agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 description: >
   Motorcycles riders are a different breed, born to chase excitment!
 So when do they crash?
 Using California's SWITRS data I find out!
 I'll give you a
-  hint: it isn't on the way to their 9-5!
+  hint: it is not on the way to their 9-5!
 image: /files/switrs-motorcycle-accidents-by-date/police_in_stockholm.jpg
 ---